 For example, if you make $12,000 per year in rent, you will have to pay approximately $6,000 for remodeling, vacancies, and property taxes.
 While you may make a small profit over time, you will still have to put significant funds into making renovations, and you will need to keep paying property taxes.

 Not everyone is cut out to be a landlord.
 If you’re an experienced landlord, this option may make sense for you.
 But if you’re a first-time landlord, it’s likely that you won’t be profiting off the home and you’ll only be able to break even on cash flow.
-If you’re considering renting out an inherited home, think carefully.
+If you’re considering renting out an inherited home, especially to family, think carefully.

 2. List it with a real estate agent

 Another thing you can do with an inherited property is sell it with a real estate agent's help.
 There are a few benefits to selling the home through an agent.
 They can help you hire home appraisers to determine the value of the home.
 An agent will also help you stage the home and help you through the closing process.
 Listing your home with an agent works best if the home you inherited is in good condition and ready to sell.

 One drawback of selling through an agent is you will still have to pay commissions and closing costs for the home.
 These fees take away from the potential profit you could make off of the house.
 It makes sense to sell an inherited home with an agent if the home has been well cared for, but if the house needs many repairs and renovations, it may be on the market for a long time.